The Ultimate Guide to Surfing Bingin

 Ride the wave too far and you will end up in greedies, which is named after greedy surfers who don’t kick out when they should.
 It may look tempting to do a floater but we have never seen anyone make a floater as it breaks hard on dry rock.
 If you do find yourself in the greedies section and want to exit, do not try to ride or jump over the wave.
 It will pull you back in and you will hit the reef hard.
 Best to stay low and try to push through the bottom of the wave.
 For goofy footers it is a little bit easier to bend low and push from the board.

-Can beginners and intermediates surf Bingin?
+Can beginners surf Bingin?

 Any other surf sections at Bingin?